kokkos/hpcbind/README.md

   --force-openmp-proc-bind=<OP>
                         Override logic for selecting OMP_PROC_BIND.
-  --no-openmp-nested    Set OMP_NESTED to false --test-bindings       Show the bindings without executiong a command -v|--verbose          Show options and relevant environment variables -h|--help             Show this message
+  --no-openmp-nested    Set OMP_NESTED to false --test-bindings       Show the bindings without executing a command --test-bindings-text  Show the bindings as text -v|--verbose          Show options and relevant environment variables -h|--help             Show this message

 Sample Usage:
   Split the current process cpuset into 4 and use the 3rd group
     hpcbind --distribute=4 --index=2 -v -- command ...